IsaacRajaT/Implementation-of-SARSA-Control-Algorithm-using-Gymnasium/README.md

 ## Environment Description
 The experiment uses a custom 4 × 4 FrozenLake-v1 environment consisting of frozen states, a starting state, a goal state, and hole states.
-The map used is ["FSFF", "FFFH", "FGHF", "HFFH"].
+The map used is ["FFFS", "FFFH", "FGHF", "HFFH"].
 The environment contains 16 states and 4 actions, where the actions are Left, Down, Right, and Up.
 The agent receives a reward of 1 for reaching the goal and 0 for other transitions.
 The environment is configured with is_slippery=False, so the agent moves deterministically in the selected direction.

 ## Theory